Revolutionary-Games/Thrive/doc/setup_instructions.md

 To get the Thrive repository cloned.

-For devs working on engine changes: switch to the engine_refactor branch with `git checkout engine_refactor`.
-Or to another branch you want to work on.
+For devs working on new features: switch to a feature branch or create one.
+For example `git checkout fix_everything`.
 This keeps the main branch clean as other branches can be merged through pull requests on github which is the recommended way to get your code into Thrive.

 If you aren't on the team (have push access on github) create a fork on github and use the url of that instead of the one above.